Summer camp with Virginia Beach ties faces lawsuits over allegations of sexual abuse

 The law firm says the allegations date back to the 1980s and one incident occurred at the A.R.E massage school at the Virginia Beach Oceanfront.

+The lawsuits name Todeschi and A.R.E. as defendants.
+A.R.E. was founded in 1931 by spiritualist Edgar Cayce.

-Each victim is demanding a trial by jury and 350-thousand dollars in punitive damages.
-Each lawsuit seeks a judgment against each defendant, jointly and severally, in the amount of 10-million dollars.
+Each victim is demanding a trial by jury and $350,000 in punitive damages.
+Each lawsuit seeks a judgment against each defendant, jointly and severally, in the amount of $10 million.